jexnator/wordpress-bitnami-lightsail-patch-migrate-update/README.md

 ### 3. **Configure Terraform Variables**

 Ensure that all necessary configurations have been specified in the `terraform.tfvars` file.
 This includes AWS region, SSH key paths, and any optional configurations like database settings.
-Refer to the `terraform.tfvars` section for detailed guidance.
+See [here](doc/configuration/tf-configuration.md).

+Also, make sure that SSH Agent forwarding is configured and that the private keys for both the old and new Lightsail instances have been added to the SSH agent using `ssh-add /path/to/key.pem`.
+See [here](/doc/prerequisites/ssh-agent-forwarding.md)

 ### 4. **Validate the Configuration**